Lenka-Wang/lenkawang.github.io/README.md

-# 👋 Data Analyst
+# Data Analyst

-Experienced Data Analyst with a strong background in building data reporting solutions, automating ETL processes, and providing actionable insights for decision-making.
-Skilled in handling complex datasets and creating visualizations that drive business growth.
+With deep expertise in the consumer goods industry, skilled in transforming complex data into strategic insights that drive growth and efficiency.
+Through advanced reporting and forecasting models using tools like Tableau and SQL, I’ve empowered decision-making and achieved top-tier ROI by aligning data analytics with industry-specific goals.

 ---

-## 🔍 About Me
+## About Me

 - 2+ years of experience as a **Data and Reporting Analyst** with a proven track record of enhancing data accessibility and optimizing strategic decision-making at HONOR Device, Beijing.
 - Former **Retail Marketing Manager** at Huawei, successfully implementing data-driven strategies to improve efficiency and reduce costs.